Rza-O/peddy-pet-addoption-Asynchronous-JS-and-ES6-skills/Readme.md

 ### 4. **Handle Null or Undefined Values**

-- If any values from the API (e.g., pet breed, birth date) are null or undefined, display a placeholder or relevant message instead of leaving it blank.
+- If any values from the API (e.g., pet breed, birth date) are null or undefined, display a placeholder or relevant message instead of leaving it blank.✅

 ## 5. A beautiful README.md File